Psychological Complications of Chronic Illness

 Noncompliance with medical treatment and teens

-management are common.
+about management.
 Teens may try decreasing their medicine or not taking it without

 feelings related to having a chronic illness, or poor judgment in how to cope with